Azure/acr/docs/preview/connected-registry/connected-registry-error-codes.md

 author: jaysterp
 ---

-# Connected registry error code reference
+# Connected Registry Error Code Reference

 This article helps you troubleshoot error codes you might encounter in the `StatusDetails` property of a connected registry.